NPLeeWenKang/ID_10203100B_LeeWenKang_Assg01/README.md

 ID: 10203100B<br />
 Website URL: https://npleewenkang.github.io/ID_10203100B_LeeWenKang_Assg01/index.html<br/>

 This project is a personal portfolio website.
 This website includes an landing page, about me page, and project page.
-This website showcases and lets visitors to know more about me and my projects.
+This website provides me a platform where I can showcase myself and lets visitors to know more about me and my projects.
 ## Todo
 | Task        | Status           | Date finished  |
 | ------------- |:-------------:| -----:|